Why are the documentation requirements for the Resident parking permit so strict?

 Where do I put my Resident parking permit?

 If you elected to use the Resident parking permit placard, place it curbside on your dashboard so that it is clearly visible to anyone walking on the adjacent sidewalk.
-If you elected to use a decal, affix the decal on the driver’s side, lower left-hand corner of your rear window so that it is clearly visible from the outside.
+The HPU has dissolved any new decal's being issued in Hoboken.

 What if I don’t meet the requirements for a Resident parking permit?